 How After School Routines Improve Behaviour

 Routines give the opportunity to grow external structures, while their internal structure is still in development.

 As adults, we can multi-task due to a part of the brain that’s called executive functioning.

 This basically means that the brain is able to identify the problem, solve it and come up with a solution to prevent it from happening again.

 We aren’t born with this brain.
 We need to nurture it to develop from early childhood.
-Routines help with this as they provide structure and knowledge of how to manage daily life.
+Routines help with this as they provide structure and knowledge of how to manage daily life at home and at work.

 Routines Put Us On Autopilot

 Having a routine takes away from having to make more decisions than necessary in our daily lives.

 Putting some of the mundane aspects of our day to day on autopilot helps us solve the problems that are different daily, and the expected tasks still get completed without thought.

 Routines Nurture Independence